johnny-quesada-developer/react-hooks-global-states/README.md

 ### **Quick note**:

-Please be aware that the third parameter is a **dispose callback**, which can be particularly useful in **high-order** functions when you want to release any resources associated with the hook.
+Please be aware that the third parameter is a **dispose callback**, which can be particularly useful in **higher-order** functions when you want to release any resources associated with the hook.
 By invoking the dispose callback, the hook will no longer report any changes, ensuring that resources are properly cleaned up.
 This allows for efficient resource management and can be beneficial in scenarios where you need to handle resource cleanup or termination in a controlled manner.

 ## stateMutator